muse/Lytebot/README.md

 This will put the executable `lytebot` in your path.
-To use the bot, you need to put the example configuration file in `~/.lytebot/config.json` with your Imgur id and secret and Telegram token.
+To use the bot, you need to put the example configuration file in `~/.lytebot/config.json` with your Imgur ID, Imgur secret and Telegram token.